 Hidden Beach in Hoi An is a delicious stretch of golden sand, relatively uncrowded compared to its more famous neighbours.
 During the low season (September to February), you might even have your own private oasis if you visit in the afternoon (before 4 pm).

 Hidden Beach sits in-between the main attractions of An Bang and Cua Dai.
 It offers an unrivaled seaside escape from the crowded corners of Hoi An and has a more authentic local “vibe” compared to the lively An Bang.
-Like much of Hoi An’s shoreline, the beach itself experienced coastal erosion after heavy seas during the 2018/19 winter but work at restoring the sand has been successful.
+Like much of Hoi An’s shoreline, the beach itself experienced coastal erosion after heavy seas in recent times but work at restoring the sand has been successful.

 Thatched sunshades, basket boats, and crystal clear waters mark Hidden Beach out from the better-known hubs to the north and south.
 There’s also a selection of bijou restaurants along the shore, offering food, drink, and loungers – the latter coming free for the price of a drink (approx. 20,000 VND / 0.85 USD).